NolanDeveloper/stacks/README.md

-# Learn English Words
+# Stacks

 This project was created for educational purposes. (probably not only)

-**Learn English Words** is application for Android.
+**Stacks** is application for Android.
 It is similar to anki droid, but I am going to create a better design and another algorithm of studying and probably support of different ways of studying like in LinguaLeo.